PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [Quality of life, primary traumatisation, and positive and negative affects in primary school students in the Gaza Strip](http://dx.doi.org/10.1016/s0140-6736(18)30380-5) _2018_ published in _Lancet_
 - [Reframing Public Health in Wartime: From the Biomedical Model to the "Wounds Inside"](no-link) _2018_ published in _J.
 Palest.
 Stud._
 - [Trauma as a Collective Disease and Root Cause of Protracted Social Conflict](no-link) _2018_ published in _Peace Confl._
-- [Social, family and trauma risk factors for common disorders in Israeli youth](no-link) _2018_ published in _Child.
-Youth Serv.
-Rev._
 - [The number of war-related traumatic events is associated with increased behavioural but not emotional problems among Syrian refugee children years after resettlement](no-link) _2018_ published in _Arch.
 Clin.
 Psychiatry_
 - [Trauma, Emotions, and Memory in World Politics: The Case of the European Union's Foreign Policy in the Middle East Conflict](no-link) _2018_ published in _Polit.
 Psychol._
 - [Life in a continuous traumatic situation: perspective of the older population](no-link) _2018_ published in _Ageing Soc._